juxor/afaq/markdown/secJ2.md

 important matters to the "experts" and "authorities."
 Kropotkin described well the net effect:

 > _"Vote!
-Greater men that you will tell you the moment when the self- annihilation of capital has been accomplished.
+Greater men than you will tell you the moment when the self- annihilation of capital has been accomplished.
 They will then expropriate the few usurpers left . . . and you will be freed without having taken any more trouble than that of writing on a bit of paper the name of the man whom the